pypa/auditwheel/README.rst

 --------

-``auditwheel`` is a command line tool to facilitate the creation of Python `wheel packages <http://pythonwheels.com/>`_ for Linux containing pre-compiled binary extensions are compatible with a wide variety of Linux distributions, consistent with the `PEP 513 manylinux1
+``auditwheel`` is a command line tool to facilitate the creation of Python `wheel packages <http://pythonwheels.com/>`_ for Linux (containing pre-compiled binary extensions) that are compatible with a wide variety of Linux distributions, consistent with the `PEP 513 manylinux1
 <https://www.python.org/dev/peps/pep-0513/>`_, `PEP 571 manylinux2010
 <https://www.python.org/dev/peps/pep-0571/>`_ and `PEP 599 manylinux2014